Compensation for negligent solicitor and barrister advice

-Our experts have a detailed understanding of bringing professional negligence claims against Solicitors and Barristers and will be able to guide you through the steps required to bring about a successful conclusion to your case.
-This includes explaining the options for funding a claim and the legal procedures required to bring a claim through the court.
+At Nelsons, our team of professional negligence claims solicitors are experts in bringing solicitor and barrister negligence claims and are able to guide you through the steps required to bring about a successful conclusion to your case.
+This includes explaining the options for funding a claim and the legal procedures required to bring a claim through the Court.

-We are able to offer a no obligation initial telephone assessment to give you an understanding of the merits of your potential claim, so please feel free to contact us or complete our contact form and we will call you back to discuss your case.
+We are able to offer a no obligation initial telephone assessment to give you an understanding of the merits of your potential claim, so please feel free to call us or complete our online enquiry form and we will call you back to discuss your case.

 Acting for a client in a dispute

-A Barrister is under a duty to ensure that a client’s case is fully argued at a hearing in line with a client’s instructions.
-This includes presenting the case to the court using reasonable skill and care.
-Where this does not happen and it causes a client to suffer a loss, there may be cause to bring a professional negligence claim against your Barrister.
+A barrister is under a duty to ensure that a client’s case is fully argued at a hearing in line with a client’s instructions.
+This includes presenting the case to the Court using reasonable skill and care.
+Where this does not happen and it causes a client to suffer a loss, there may be cause to bring a professional negligence claim against the barrister.

 Acting for a client in a family matter

-Solicitors and Barristers acting for individuals in matrimonial cases must ensure that they take detailed instructions on their client’s circumstances (including income and assets) and that this is presented in an appropriate way.
-If a Solicitor fails to include the correct information it could result in one party being financially better off than they should have been.
-This in turn may allow a client to pursue a Solicitor for professional negligence.
+Solicitors and barristers acting for individuals in matrimonial cases must ensure that they take detailed instructions on their client’s circumstances (including income and assets) and that this is presented in an appropriate way.

 Acting in the sale/purchase of a business